 Project U.S.E. – Throughout New Jersey and Tri State Region

 Nestled deep within a 50,000-acre natural area in northern New Jersey, the Wildcat Mountain Wilderness Center is Project U.S.E.’s adventure headquarters, offering camping, hiking, canoeing, rock-climbing, team-building, and leadership training to thousands of young people and adults each year.
 Project U.S.E. also offers boatbuilding and urban farming programs within Newark and throughout the Tri-state region.
 Specializing in the out-of-the-ordinary, Project U.S.E.’s tools and tactics support academic learning and promote self-respect, strong character and social and environmental consciousness.

 The S.M.A.R.T.
-Program through UMDNJ — Newark, New Jersey
+Program, Rutgers NJ Medical School — Newark, New Jersey

 This program is for students with an interest in a science or health related career.
 Students will practice and develop competencies necessary for academic and workplace success.
 The program includes a set of pre-college activities, including leadership training, problem solving, math and computer classes, college tours and oral and written presentations.

 Theatre Arts Camp through NJ Playwright’s Theater — Madison, New Jersey

 Students will be exposed to many aspects of theater at the Creative Arts Academy.
 Students work with a team of artists and alternate daily through classes in: Acting Technique, Play Projection, Musical Performance, and Playwriting.
 Students learn how to weave the various elements together into an engaging, original performance piece presented to family and friends at the end of camp.The program builds creativity, self confidence and teaches critical thinking and collaboration skills.